AP source: Cavs getting Markkanen from Bulls in 3-way trade | NBA | Journal Gazette

 TOM WITHERS | Associated Press

-CLEVELAND -- The Cavaliers have agreed to acquire restricted free agent forward Lauri Markkanen from Chicago in a three-way trade that will send forward Larry Nance Jr. from Cleveland to Portland, a person familiar with the deal told the Associated Press on Friday.
+The Cavaliers have agreed to acquire Markkanen, a restricted free agent forward from Chicago, in a three-way trade that will send forward Larry Nance Jr. from Cleveland to Portland, a person familiar with the deal told The Associated Press on Friday.

-Markkanen is coming to the Cavs in a sign-and-trade agreement, said the person who spoke on condition of anonymity because the agreement needs NBA approval before it can be completed.
+Markkanen is coming to the Cavs in a sign-and-trade agreement, said the person who spoke on condition of anonymity because the deal needs NBA approval before it can be completed.
+It could be a few more days before the trade becomes official.

+The 24-year-old Markkanen will receive a four-year, $67.4 million contract, the person said.

 ESPN first reported the three-way swap.